girlscript/winter-of-contributing/Java/Iteration Statement/For and For-Each/For and For-Each.md

 ## What is LOOP
-Loops in JAVA  are used to automate some particular task which is  repeated for no.s of times.
+When we have to perform some particular task repeatedly for number of times then we use looping concept, so the group of instructions executed repeatedly until some condition is true, it is called loop.

- Suppose that, you’re creating a program that print the fist five natural number its very easy to just write print statement five time,
+ Suppose we need to write a program to print number from 1 to 5 , We can do it just by writing  print statement five time.

 _**BUT**_

-What if you want to print the first _1000 natural number_ .
+What if you want to print the first _1 to 1000 number_ .
-Its not feasible to just write 1000 lines of code which just do **similar task** here you will use a **loop** to automate the task
-That will also reduces the line of code and increase readbility.
+Its not feasible to just write 1000 lines of code which just do **similar task** here you will use a **loop** for this task That will also reduces the line of code and increase readbility.

 Java provides different types of loops,
-Here we will see about **`For loop`** and **`For-each loop`**, with reference to a few examples and Java programs.
+Here study we see about **`For loop`** and **`For-each loop`**, with some few example Java programs.

 ## `1️⃣.FOR LOOP`
+* For Loop is the type of loop in whch we initialize control variable, & check condition .
-It is used to iterate a part of the program several times if the number of iteration is fixed.
+* This is used when  number of iteration is fixed.
 ### SYNTAX:-

 ```Java